BeauBouchard/BeauBouchard/guides/code/css/make-a-rainbow.md

 Start by making a class `rainbow` and adding it to any old `HTML` element.
 Make the class have an `:after` with `content: ''`, which allows it to render that after element to the page on load.

-Because we are going to do multiple borders, we are going to do `drop-shadow` to that `:after`.
+Because we are going to do multiple boxes, layered, an easy way of doing this is to use `drop-shadow`.

 #### HTML